ogallagher/Complex-Processing-Game/README.md

 - [ ] Server: projectiles
 - [x] Client: read in environment
 - [x] Client: store environment
-- [ ] Client: update environment when far enough from last update point
+- [ ] Client: update environment when far enough from last update point (add this if I ever want to make the complex larger)
 - [ ] Client: read in other players
 - [ ] Client: send self data (location, name, color)
 - [ ] Client: read in enemies